keanehauck/keanehauck.github.io/index.md

 tags: home
 ---

-# 👋 Hi there, <br/> I'm Jonathon Belotti.
+# 👋 Hi there, <br/> I'm Keane Hauck.

-### I'm a software engineer with a focus on data & platform engineering.
+### I'm an amateur quantitative psychologist, computer scientist, mathematician, and chess player.
+Welcome to my website!

-### Currently, I help build [Modal](https://modal.com/), a dream cloud platform for data & ML engineers.
+### Below, you can find links to my research, teaching experience, and contact information.

 <br>

-I can usually be found in a programming IDE or reading.
+I can usually be found playing chess or reading.
 I'm bullish on, and a big booster of:

 - 🌿💚 [@bazelbuild](https://github.com/bazelbuild/) and generally using functional principles to keep things sane.
 (I've open-sourced a few tools for the Bazel ecosystem, see [/projects]({{ site.baseurl }}/projects))